 - Not have been granted Military Diversion for any other case.

 How does a defendant obtain military diversion?

-By seeking the advice of an experienced military diversion attorney or san diego criminal attorney who will file and serve a motion for military diversion pursuant to California PC section 1001.80.
+By seeking the advice of an experienced military diversion attorney or criminal attorney who will file and serve a motion for military diversion pursuant to California PC section 1001.80.

 What supporting evidence should be included in the petition for military diversion?